-Equipment and resources that may be used in the event of a propane emergency can be obtained by activating the ERAC ERAP.
-Company Management may also requisition third-party resources at the request of the Technical Director.
-Activation of the ERPP, ERAP and the coordination of additional resources are described on pages 12-13, 18-21, 26-29 of the ERPP.
+Equipment and resources that may be used in the event of a propane emergency are kept in Embrun Co-op bulk trucks.
+Additional equipment and resources may be obtained by activating the ERAC ERAP.
+Activation of the ERPP, ERAP and the coordination of additional resources are described on pages 10, 13, 18-21, 27 and 28 of the ERPP.

-8.4.4 Arrangements for Providing Assistance with On-Site or Off-Site Mitigation Actions
+8.4.4 Arrangements for Providing Assistance With Onsite or Offsite Mitigation Actions

-Equipment resources identified above, as well as designated MacEwen Petroleum personnel listed in Table 4 of the ERPP may be used to assist with on-site or off-site mitigation.
+Equipment resources identified above, as well as designated Embrun Co-op personnel listed in Table 4 of the ERPP may be used to assist with onsite or offsite mitigation.

-8.4.5 Arrangements for Providing the Public with Specific Information
+8.4.5 Arrangements for Providing the Public With Specific Information

-As described in Figure 1 - "Incident Command Organizational Chart" and in Table 3 - "Emergency Roles and Their Respective Responsibilities" of the ERPP, limited communication to the public may be provided by the Company Spokesperson.
-Additional communication may be provided as designated by the Emergency Services Unified Command Structure.
+As described in Figure 1- "Incident Command Organizational Chart" of the ERPP, and in Table 3 - "Emergency Roles and Their Respective Responsibilities" of the ERPP, limited communication to the public may be provided by the Company Spokesperson.
+Additional communication may be provided as designated by the Emergency Services Unified Structure, or Township CEMC.